Babe Herman: Career

 On two occasions in 1930 – May 30 and September 15 – Herman stopped to watch a home run while running the bases and was passed by the hitter, in each case causing the home run to count only as a single.
 And on September 20 of the following year, he was thrown out trying to steal a base against the St. Louis Cardinals, even though the opposing catcher was 48-year-old Cardinals manager Gabby Street, appearing in his first game (as an emergency substitute) since 1912.
 Pitcher Vance dubbed him "the Headless Horseman of Ebbets Field" for his various mistakes.

 In 1931, Herman's batting average fell to .313, and although he led the National League with 77 extra base hits, was third in total bases, and hit for the cycle on both May 18 and July 24, he was traded to the Cincinnati Reds before the 1932 season.
 He bounced back with a solid year, leading the National League with 19 triples and tying Sam Crawford's 1901 Reds' team record for left-handed hitters of 16 home runs, which was broken in 1936 by Ival Goodman with 17.
 Herman played for the Chicago Cubs in 1933–34, batting .304 in the latter season.
 On July 20, 1933, he hit three home runs, and on September 30 he hit for the cycle for the third time, a feat only he and Bob Meusel accomplished in the 20th century.
 (In 2015, Adrián Beltré also hit for the cycle a third time).
 After a brief stint with the Pittsburgh Pirates in 1935, Herman was traded back to the Reds, staying with them through 1936.
 On July 10, 1935, he hit the first home run ever in a major league night game.
 He played briefly for the Tigers in 1937, hitting .300 in 17 games, and then returned to the minor leagues.
 Nine years later in 1945, Herman was re-signed by Brooklyn at age 42 and played his 37 final big league games with the team.
 He received a strong ovation from the Ebbets Field crowd in his first turn at bat and tripped over the first base after hitting a single.
 After retiring, he worked as a scout for several teams until 1964.
 Herman ended his major league career with a .324 batting average, 1,818 hits, 181 home runs, 997 RBIs, 882 runs, 399 doubles, 110 triples, and 94 stolen bases in 1552 games.
 Herman hit better than .300 in eight full major league seasons.

-His son was a mathematics teacher at Herbert Hoover High School, the cross-town rival of Babe's high school Glendale High School, from the late 1960s through the early 1980s.
+His son was a mathematics teacher at Herbert Hoover High School, the cross-town rival of his high school Glendale High School, from the late 1960s through the early 1980s.

 Herman was among the subjects interviewed for the 1966 book The Glory of Their Times.
-He died in Glendale, California at age 84 following a bout with pneumonia and a series of strokes.
+Herman died in Glendale, California at age 84 following a bout with pneumonia and a series of strokes.
 He is interred there in the Forest Lawn Memorial Park Cemetery.